 - Senior honors thesis.
-The senior honors thesis is completed during your last semester in residence and you receive 3 hours of credit (PHIL 4950 Honors Thesis) for work on the thesis.
-Its magnitude is approximately that of a high-quality term paper at the 4000 level.
-In preparing and writing the paper, you must work under the close supervision of a faculty advisor of your choosing.
+You will begin working on your honors thesis in the beginning of your second-to-last semester and complete the thesis in the middle of your last semester in residence.
+In preparing and writing the thesis, you must work under the close supervision of a faculty advisor of your choosing.
 The advisor will provide advice and criticism.
 You must consult with your advisor periodically; this is a requirement.
-You should not attempt to write a senior thesis without such consultation.

-- Oral examination.
-Your thesis committee, which consists of your thesis advisor (Philosophy Department), the Philosophy Honors Representative, and the Honors Representative from another department (and, occasionally, a fourth faculty member) also conducts your oral examination.
-The exam lasts for approximately one hour.
-Your honors thesis will provide the focus of your oral examination, but the committee may also examine you on issues they think will border on or are raised by your thesis.
-Your advisor and the Departmental Honors Representative will be happy to answer any questions you may have about the procedure.
+- Thesis defense.
+Your thesis committee, which consists of your thesis advisor (Philosophy Department), the Philosophy Honors Council Representative, and your external reader (and, occasionally, a fourth faculty member) also conducts your defense.
+The defense lasts for approximately one hour.
+Your honors thesis will provide the focus of your defense, but the committee may also examine you on issues they think will border on or are raised by your thesis.
+Your advisor and the Departmental Honors Council Representative will be happy to answer any questions you may have about the procedure.

-When your examination is over you will be excused, and your committee will discuss its proposed recommendation to the Honors Program Council.
+When your defense is over, you will be excused, and your committee will discuss its proposed recommendation to the Honors Program Council.
 This may be “no honors”, cum laude (with honors), magna cum laude (with great honors), or summa cum laude (with highest honors).
 The Council will meet a few days later to review your academic record and consider the committee’s recommendation.
-The Honors Program Council then makes the final determination.
-Awards are posted (usually the next day) at the Honors Program Office in Norlin M-400.
+The Honors Program Council then makes the final determination and notifies students of the final decision, usually by email.

 Please note that a degree with honors is an award, not an automatic title conferred on everyone who undertakes to complete the requirements for graduation with honors.
 Not to receive that award is no stigma.
 You should note, too, that your receiving credit for PHIL 4950 is not contingent on your being awarded honors.
 If you complete the paper, you will receive 3 hours of credit and a grade.